-- 3.17 The Appeals Review Committee must come to a conclusion as to whether the request for a review was justified in identifying alleged shortcomings in the investigation of the complaint by the Chair of Governors.
-Because the review is not an appeal, the Appeals Review Committee cannot reverse the earlier decision of the Chair of Governors.
-But it can make any recommendations that it sees fit.
-Such recommendations might include: - an apology - o a re-consideration of an earlier decision - o a review of a policy or a procedure, or o a decision that no action is necessary or justified.
+- 3.16 The Review Panel must come to a conclusion as to whether the request for a review was justified in identifying alleged shortcomings in the investigation of the complaint by the Chair of Governors.
+The committee can uphold the complaint in whole or in part, or dismiss the complaint in whole or in part.
+Because the review is not an appeal, the Review Panel cannot reverse the earlier decision of the Chair of Governors.
+But it can make any recommendations that it sees fit that can be taken to resolve the complaint.
+Such recommendations might include: - an apology; - a re-consideration of an earlier decision; - informing improvements within the school; - improving the effectiveness of the complaints procedure; - a review of a policy or a procedure or a recommendation to change the school's systems or policies or procedures, or a fully explained decision that no further action is necessary or justified.